-- Cash and cash equivalents stood at P220.1 million, 14% lower than the P255.0 million as of 31 December 2017. - b.
-Increase in Short term investments was due to additional placements made during varying periods to maximize cash management. - Receivables_posted a 313% increase mainly due from receivables from industrial lot sales, LTI leasing and retail electricity customers. - d.
-Real estate inventories registered at P1.3 billion, 387% higher than the P264.5 million as of 31 December 2017. - e.
-Available for Sale (AFS) financial assets decreased by 100% as of 31 December 2018 due to the reclassification requirements based on the accounting standards to financial assets at fair value through other comprehensive income. - f.
-Accounts owed by related parties increased to P936.5 million or 139% increase from P392.3 million as of 31 December 2017 due to increase in intercompany advances made to certain ALI subsidiaries made by the Company's subsidiaries.
+- v.
+Cash and cash equivalents stood at P220.1 million, 14% lower than the P255.0 million as of 31 December 2017. - w.
+Increase in Short term investments was due to additional placements made during varying periods to maximize cash management. - x.
+Receivables\posted a 313% increase mainly due from receivables from industrial lot sales, LTI leasing and retail electricity customers. - y.
+Real estate inventories registered at P1.3 billion, 387% higher than the P264.5 million as of 31 December 2017. - z.
+Available for Sale (AFS) financial assets decreased by 100% as of 31 December 2018 due to the reclassification requirements based on the accounting standards to Financial assets at fair value through other comprehensive income. - aa.
+Accounts owed by related parties increased to P936.5 million or 139% increase from P392.3 million as of 31 December 2017 due to increase in intercompany advances made to certain ALI subsidiaries made by the Company's subsidiaries. - bb.
+FVPL Investments posted a P4.5 million increase due to unit investment trust fund in OLI and LTI. - cc.
+Other current assets posted at P534.9 million, 49% higher due to consolidation of LTI other current assets. - dd.
+Investment properties increased by 14% as an impact of facility upgrades in TPI and consolidating LTI warehouses. - ee.
+Property and equipment\posted a 13% increase due to capital expenditures in TPI and LCI net of depreciation and amortization. - ff.
+Software costs was reduced by 41% to P2.9 million due to depreciation during the year.

-- g.
-FVPL Investments posted a P4.5 million increase due to unit investment trust fund in OLI and LTI. - Other current assets posted at P534.9 million, 49% higher due to consolidation of LTI other current assets. - Investment properties increased by 14% as an impact of facility upgrades in TPI and consolidating LTI warehouses. - Property and equipment_posted a 13% increase due to capital expenditures in TPI and LCI net of depreciation and amortization. - k.
-Software costs was reduced by 41% to P2.9 million due to depreciation during the year. - Other non-current assets also increased by 55% from P488.7 million as of 31 December 2017 to P756.7 million due to deposits, advances to suppliers and deferred input vat. - m.
-Accounts payable and accrued expenses increased by 150% or P891.2 million. - Amounts owed to related parties principally consisting of interest bearing and non-interest bearing advances, increased to P234.3 million from P19.4 million as of 31 December 2017. - Rental and other deposits registered at P664.9 million, 105% higher due to increase in rental, security, customer deposits and construction bonds paid by tenants to the Group on leased properties. - Capital stock and additional paid-in capital significantly increased as a result of additional equity stake by ALI in the Company. - g.
-Equity reserves decreased mainly as an effect of LTI shares swap. - r.
-Unrealized gain (loss) on AFS financial assets decreased due to reclassification requirements from retained earnings to other comprehensive income based on the new accounting standards amounting to P527 million loss. - s.
-Non-controlling Interests increased due to consolidation of LTI.

-(viii) Any seasonal aspects that had a material effect on the financial condition or results of operations.
+- gg.
+Other non-current assets also increased by 55% from P488.7 million as of 31 December 2017 to P756.7 million due to deposits, advances to suppliers and deferred input vat. - hh.
+Accounts payable and accrued expenses increased by 150% or P891.2 million. - ii.
+Amounts owed to related parties principally consisting of interest bearing and non-interest bearing advances, increased to P234.3 million from P19.4 million as of 31 December 2017. - jj.
+Rental and other deposits registered at P664.9 million, 105% higher due to increase in rental, security, customer deposits and construction bonds paid by tenants to the Group on leased properties. - kk.
+Capital stock and additional paid-in capital significantly increased as a result of additional equity stake by ALI in the Company. - II.
+Equity reserves decreased mainly as an effect of LTI shares swap. - mm.
+Unrealized gain (loss) on AFS financial assets decreased due to reclassification requirements from retained earnings to other comprehensive income based on the new accounting standards amounting to P527 million loss. - nn.
+Non-controlling Interests increased due to consolidation of LTI. - (viii) Any seasonal aspects that had a material effect on the financial condition or results of operations.